 Children are not the only ones affected.
 Parents, neighbors, and those who are sick, disabled or recovering from illness at home may think they’re avoiding SHS inside their own home.
 But, many living in apartments and condos are involuntarily exposed to toxic chemicals in tobacco smoke from nearby units.
 Those who are smoking inside their homes may have no idea they’re affecting their neighbors.

 While the serious health risks of SHS are more widely known and understood, the issue of tobacco smoke in multi-unit housing remains complex and challenging.
-Respectful and considerate tenants try their best to be accommodating to their neighbors.
+Respectful and considerate residents try their best to be accommodating to their neighbors.
 In fact, most Americans clearly value privacy in their own homes and support protecting the privacy of others.
 However, there can be situations where the well-being of one group supersedes the actions of another.
 Tobacco smoke in multi-unit housing is one of those situations.

 Help create smoke-free housing in Florida.